Anti-Weaponization Fund Status: Portal, Deadline & Updates

 - Identify your claim type.
 Review the claim types guide:

 - Prepare your submission.
-Use our claim preparation tool so you can submit on day one when the portal goes live.
+Use our free case-file portal so you can submit on day one when the portal goes live.

 Key Facts at a Glance